Phases of Small Worlds: A Mean Field Formulation

 \section{Discussion}

 In this paper, we introduced a novel mean-field approximation for random networks.
-The necessity for such an approximation is many-fold.
+The motivations for such an approximation is many-fold.
 A priori, one sees the immediate need for some sort of systematic approximation by first constructing the generating functional for arbitrary realizations of network randomness, from which ensemble averages of quantities of interest can be derived in principle.
 Even simple quantities of interest, such as the average of the elements of the distance matrix prove to be far too cumbersome to evaluate even in idealized examples.
-The motivation for the particular mean-field approximation introduced in section III was to explore the scaling behavior of average network distances, and that it should also be applicable to a wide variety of contexts.
+The motivation for the particular mean-field approximation introduced in section III was to explore the scaling behavior of average network distances, and that it should also be applicable to a wider variety of contexts.
 That is, even in cases where an underlying lattice sub-structure can't be appealed to, or when we introduce disorder in varying forms.

-The mean field approximation immediately yields a network order parameter $P_\infty$ (Eq. \ref{Pinf}), requiring suitable interpretation.
+The mean field approximation immediately yields a network order parameter $(1 - P_\infty)^{1/2}$ (Eq. \ref{Pinf}), requiring suitable interpretation.
 The existence of a critical point at $p = 1/(N-1)$ is manifest, however, as discussed in section III.
 One of the more predictable features of mean-field approximations its failure when ensemble fluctuations can no longer be neglected.
-As reasoned in section III, this is precisely the case as one approaches the phase transition, as depicted in Fig. \ref{simM4}, and in Figs. \ref{simM0p3} - \ref{simM3}.
+As reasoned in section III, this is precisely the case as one approaches the phase transition, as depicted in Fig. \ref{simM4}\footnote{\rd{As remarked in Sect.
+III, the mode of our mean field approximation for the shortest path lengths diverges as $1/(\kappa - 1)$ as $\kappa \to 1$ from above, as found for the average path lengths in \cite{katzav2018distribution}.}}, and in Figs. \ref{simM0p3} - \ref{simM3}.